grpc/grpc-web/net/grpc/gateway/examples/echo/tutorial.md

   - `mode` can be `grpcwebtext` (default) or `grpcweb`
   - `import_style` can be `closure` (default) or `commonjs`

-Our command generates the client stub in the file `echo_grpc_pb.js`.
+Our command generates the client stub, by default, to the file `echo_grpc_web_pb.js`.

 ## Write JS Client Code